AntoineSoetewey/statsandr/content/terms.md

 * I do not let the compensation I receive influence the content, topics, posts, or opinions expressed on this website.
 * I respect and value my readers too much to write anything other than my own genuine and objective opinions and advice.

 Just like this website, my disclosure policy is a work in progress.
-As the revenue streams evolve, so will this page.
+As the revenue streams evolve, so will this page.-->

 ## License